 - Competitive Procurement Process for Certain Vendor Roles Supporting Emergency Lending Facilities and Programs

 In May 2020, the New York Fed selected Pacific Investment Management Company LLC (PIMCO) as a third-party vendor to serve as collateral monitor for this facility.
-PIMCO was selected on a short-term basis for this role after considering its knowledge and experience in the ABS market, as well as its prior experience in TALF, which allowed for a quick time to market.
+PIMCO was selected for this role after considering its knowledge and experience in the ABS market, as well as its prior experience in TALF during the Global Financial Crisis.
+This allowed for a quick time to market.

 In May 2020, the New York Fed selected The Bank of New York Mellon (BNYM) as a third-party vendor to serve as custodian and administrator for this facility.
-BNYM was selected on a short-term basis for this role after considering its operational and technological capabilities as well as its prior experience in TALF, which allowed for a quick time to market.
+BNYM was selected for this role after considering its operational and technological capabilities as well as its prior experience in TALF, which allowed for a quick time to market.

 Affiliates of the collateral monitor or the custodian were permitted to become TALF borrowers or act as investment managers for TALF borrowers organized as investment funds.
 As a result, the collateral monitor and custodian agreements contained significant conflict of interest requirements.
 Additionally, the New York Fed did not use the collateral monitor or custodian to assess the valuation of any collateral pledged or proposed by a borrower affiliated with or managed by the collateral monitor or custodian or their affiliates.